dustinlit/dustinlit/README.md

 <p>
   <strong>LiDAR Workflow Development:</strong>
-  Building a publication‑ready workflow for canopy height modeling, terrain differencing, and forest structure metrics using PDAL and ArcGIS Pro.
+  Building a workflow for canopy height modeling, terrain differencing, and forest structure metrics using LP360 and ArcGIS Pro.
 </p>

 <p>
   <strong>Wildfire Analytics:</strong>
-  Expanding multi‑sensor burn severity and vegetation mortality methods across additional fire footprints, with a focus on spectral indices and terrain‑driven patterns.
+  In addition to utilizing environmental data in machine learning for wildfire analysis, I am concrentrating on multi-sensor analysis of burn severity and vegetation mortality, with a focus on spectral indices and terrain‑driven patterns and integrating LIDAR to estimate the impacts of vertical structures and ladder fuels.
 </p>

 <p>